Let it shine: Autofluorescence of Papanicolaou-stain improves AI-based cytological oral cancer detection: OC Classification Methods

 Our aim is to evaluate if multimodal information fusion of BF and FL image data can contribute to improve OC detection from cytological WSI, compared to what is achieved based on either of the two modalities (BF and FL) alone.
 We therefore compare performances of monomodal, as well as several multimodal approaches (described above) on our created BF \& FL multimodal OC dataset.

-For a meaningful and fair method comparison, suitable modifications are implemented across all considered fusion methods.
-In particular, the original versions of the HcCNN~\cite{bi2020multi} and MMTM~\cite{joze2020mmtm} methods employ a loss function designed for the multi-label classification tasks targeted in the original publications, and use a single loss function to evaluate features concatenated from three branches against ground truth labels.
-In contrast, the original CAFNet~\cite{he2023co} is based on a more intricate (and computationally costly) loss function architecture, with each of the three branches subjected to an individual loss function, supplemented by an additional overall loss function for the concatenated output from all branches, resulting in four collaborative loss functions within its framework.
-We adjust the considered intermediate fusion methods by utilizing the same binary classification loss on the final prediction for all the approaches evaluated in this study.
+For a meaningful and fair method comparison, we implement suitable modifications across all the considered fusion methods.
+In particular, the original versions of the HcCNN~\cite{bi2020multi} and CAFNet~\cite{he2023co} methods employ loss functions designed for the multi-label classification tasks targeted in the original publications.
+HcCNN uses a single loss function to evaluate features concatenated from three branches against ground truth labels.
+In contrast, the original CAFNet is based on a more intricate (and computationally costly) loss function architecture, with each of the three branches subjected to an individual loss function, supplemented by an additional overall loss function for the concatenated output from all branches, resulting in four collaborative loss functions within its framework.
+As for MMTM~\cite{joze2020mmtm}, it is originally proposed for tasks unrelated to biomedical applications, with no details provided for the loss functions in the original publication.
+To better accommodate our single-label binary classification task and the use of mixup data augmentation, we adjust the considered intermediate fusion methods by utilizing the same mixup-based binary classification loss on the final prediction for all the approaches evaluated in this study.

 To fit our OC dataset, we slightly modify the input convolution of all approaches with the correct channel count for each modality, i.e., 3 channels for BF image input and 4 channels for FL image input.
 For early fusion, we concatenate the channels into a multimodal image with 7 channels, which are processed by a single-branch network.